Holistische Arts

 Have your partner tested

-Reinfection via your partner can be a reason why HPV returns after a LEEP.
-A sperm and penis test provides clarity.
+Reinfection via your partner can be a reason why HPV returns after a LEEP procedure.
+A semen and penis test provides clarity.

 6